-BPM is a management discipline that explains how organizational objectives can be better achieved through effective business process management.
-To do that, it is crucial to possess the three main pillars: "processes, people, and technology" as it is explained by Moore,
+BPM is a management discipline that relies on the assumption that organizational objectives can be better achieved through an effective business process management and to do that it is crucial to possess the three main pillars: processes, people, and technology.
+Considered a "body of knowledge" is mainly used to define best practices and principles (Moore, Benedict, Bilodeau, & Vitkus, 2013).